 Professional RAW Digital Image Recovery Digital Movie/Video Recovery.
 Digital Audio Recovery.
 Digital Data Recovery.
 Formatting.
 Recoverable File formats: JPG/JPEG, TIFF/TIF, WAV, MOV, MPEG/MPG, AVI, BMP, CUR, GIF, ICO, ZIP, PNG, PDF, RTF, DOC, SND, WMV, AIF, ASX, MID, and MP3.
 Canon CRW File.
 Kodak DCR File.
 Nikon NEF File.
 Fuji RAF File.
 Olympus ORF File Minolta MRW File.
 Thumbnail view THM file.
 Version 1.5 supports new RAW file formats, includes additional document and image file recovery, enhanced media recovery support, and minor bug fixes.

 Reformatting pretty much means erasing everything on the hard drive and starting from scratch.
 Your sister should have asked you if there was anything important you wanted to save before doing that.
-If the hard drive has been reformatted, the pictures are probably gone.

 In your search line type in " Picasa " That will take you to pages where you can down load this free program.
 If your pictures are still on your computer, it will find them and put them all in a seperate folder.
 It may even find pictures that you forgot you had.
 GOOD LUCK. prism @sbcglobal. net (remove spaces)

 I have Windows XP on my computer and when I save pics to my computer they wind up in a file in my Word program, under the file name of My Pictures.
 If you have Word installed on your PC, I'd try looking in your document files to see if you have a file by that name.
-Mine was automatically set up, and pics just automatically land there when I save them, no matter what the source is that they come from.

 I upgraded to Internet Explorer 9 a couple of months ago and have been having some trouble with some websites.
 While checking my browser settings, I noticed something I'm wondering about.